What Do Wind Energy Project Manager Do?

 Wind Energy Project Manager Average Salary

-The salary for Wind Energy Project Managers ranges between about $52,550 and $183,430 a year.
+The average yearly salary of a Wind Energy Project Manager ranges between $52,550 and $183,430.

 Wind Energy Project Managers who work in District of Columbia, Virginia, or California, make the highest salaries.